 - 10.1 Chancel consist of 4 no. principal arched timber trusses supported on stone carved kneelers and 3 no. intermediate timber arched trusses supported by a wall plate.
 The trusses support exposed rafters and purlins and a diagonal timber boarded ceiling.
-Although the ceiling timbers were dark all appeared in good condition. - 10.2 North side aisle to Chancel mono-pitched timber roof with exposed rafters, purlins and diagonal sarking board (as Chancel) in good condition. - 10.3 South side aisle (over Vestry and organ) as 10.2 above although plastic 2 sheeting has been installed to the underside of the roof over the organ.
-If this is due to water ingress the cause should be investigated and repaired; following which the sheet should be removed to allow the timber to dry. - 10.4 Nave roof is supported by 4 no. timber trusses and a masonry arch.
-Rafters and purlins are exposed with plaster and pointed inset ceilings; all appear in good condition. - 10.5 North Transept is a flat timber beamed ceiling with plaster and painted inset ceilings; all appear in good condition. - 10.6 North side aisle as 10.5 above although roof is slightly dual pitched. - 10.7 South Transept as 10.5 above.
-The west wall shows significant damage 2 from water ingress which should be investigated.
-See Also 5.6. - 10.8 South side Aisle has a mono-pitched plaster and painted ceiling with no 3 exposed timber.
+Although the ceiling timbers were dark all appeared in good condition.
+Consideration could 4 be given to cleaning as and when funds permit. - 10.2 North side aisle to Chancel mono-pitched timber roof with exposed rafters, purlins and diagonal sarking board (as Chancel) in good condition.
+Consideration could be given to cleaning as and when funds 4 permit. - South side aisle (over Vestry and organ) as 10.2 above although plastic 2 sheeting has been installed to the underside of the roof over the organ.
+If this is due to water ingress the cause should be investigated and repaired; following which the sheet should be removed to allow the 4 timber to dry.
+Consideration could be given to cleaning as and when funds permit.

+- 10.4 Nave roof is supported by 4 no. timber trusses and a masonry arch.
+Rafters and purlins are exposed with plaster and pointed inset ceilings; all appear in good condition. - 10.5 North Transept is a flat timber beamed ceiling with plaster and painted inset ceilings; all appear in good condition. - 10.6 North side aisle as 10.5 above although roof is slightly dual pitched. - 10.7 South Transept as 10.5 above. - 10.8 South side Aisle has a mono-pitched plaster and painted ceiling with no 3 exposed timber.
 It appears to be in generally good condition apart from at this east end where it is damaged.
-This should be investigated and repaired. - 10.9 North side of Church centre has a mono-pitched plaster and painted ceiling with no exposed timber; in good condition. - 10.10 Church centre has a timber beam supported ceiling which is plastered and painted; in good condition.

-- 10.11 Kitchen has a plastered and painted ceiling; in good condition. - 10.12 Wc and lobby to wc have a suspended tile ceiling which is in good 2 condition.
-Extractor fans appear to be in poor condition and light fittings has no diffuser. - 10.13 South side of Church centre has a mono-pitched ceiling which is 3 plastered and painted; generally in good condition although minor repair and redecoration is required. - 10.14 Ceiling over stair to first floor is a flat plastered and painted ceiling 2 which shows signs of water ingress to west end; to be investigated. - 10.15 First floor Church centre has a flat plastered and painted ceiling; in good condition. - 10.16 Lobby and wc have a suspended tile ceiling which is in good condition.
+This should be investigated and repaired. - 10.9 North side of Church centre has a mono-pitched plaster and painted ceiling with no exposed timber; in good condition. - 10.10 Church centre has a timber beam supported ceiling which is plastered and painted; in good condition. - 10.11 Kitchen has a plastered and painted ceiling; in good condition. - 10.12 Wc and lobby to wc have a suspended tile ceiling which is in good 2 condition.
+Extractor fans appear to be in poor condition, light fittings in lobby are not working and in wc has no diffuser. - 10.13 South side of Church centre has a mono-pitched ceiling which is 3 plastered and painted; generally, in good condition although minor repair and redecoration is required. - 10.14 Ceiling over stair to first floor is a flat plastered and painted ceiling which 2 shows signs of water ingress to west end; to be investigated. - 10.15 First floor Church centre has a flat plastered and painted ceiling; in good condition. - 10.16 Lobby and wc have a suspended tile ceiling which is in poor condition.
 2 However light fittings have no diffusers and extractors appear to be in poor condition.
-Ceiling in the lobby has 4 no. missing tiles which should be replaced. - 10.17 Store room has a suspended tile system however it has a number of 2 missing/damaged tiles which should be replaced, furthermore there are signs of water ingress in the north west corner. - 10.18 Porch roof is exposed timber rafters with diagonal timber sparking board all in good condition.
+Ceiling in the lobby and wc have missing tiles which should be replaced. - 10.17 Storeroom has a suspended tile system however it has a number of 2 missing/damaged tiles which should be replaced, furthermore there are signs of water ingress in the north west corner.

+10.18 Porch roof is exposed timber rafters with diagonal timber sparking board all in good condition.